There’s nothing quite like a warm and cozy drink to lift your spirits on a cold day, and few drinks do it better than the traditional Irish coffee.

 - You can use pour over, moka pot, aeropress, French press or even espresso coffee.
 Medium-dark or dark roast coffee beans are best.

 - Best sized glass is 6-8 oz.
-This ensures the coffee fills most of the glass and it makes it easier to get the cream to float on top.
+This ensures the coffee fills most of the glass and this makes it easier to float the cream on top.

-- Use a glass with a stem or handle as the sides of the glass will get hot and hard to hold.
+- Use a glass with a stem or handle as the sides of the glass will get hot.

 - Warming the glass with boiling water beforehand helps keep the drink warm for longer.